hpe-storage/python-hpedockerplugin/docs/usage.md

   In case, *snapcpg* option is not explicitly specified, then:
   * Snapshot CPG takes the value of *hpe3par_snapcpg* from 'hpe.conf' if specified.
-  * If *hpe3par_snapcpg* is not specified in hpe.conf, then snapshot CPG takes the value of optional parameter *cpg*.
+  * If *hpe3par_snapcpg* is not specified in 'hpe.conf', then snapshot CPG takes the value of optional parameter *cpg*.
-  * If both *hpe3par_snapcpg* and *cpg* are not specified, then snapshot CPG takes the value of 'hpe3par_cpg' specified in hpe.conf.
+  * If both *hpe3par_snapcpg* and *cpg* are not specified, then snapshot CPG takes the value of *hpe3par_cpg* specified in 'hpe.conf'.

 - **replicationGroup** -- name of an existing remote copy group on the HPE 3PAR. (**introduced in plugin version 3.0**)